Joao-vi/docket/README.md

 ## How to run

-Warning: Since I'm using yarn as main package manager for this project, it's recommend to use it as well.
+Warning: As I'm using yarn as main package manager for this project, it's recommend to use it as well.

 1. Clone
 2. yarn or yarn install -> Install all dependencies